dataverse-os/dapp-examples/packages/with-rainbowkit/README.md

 </p >
 <br/>

-# dapp-base-example
+# dapp-rainbowkit-example

 ## Overview

-This is a basic example of a Dataverse dapp, which includes two models: `post` and `profile` with locate in `./base/models`.
-It demonstrates the process of creating, loading, monetizing, and unlocking a post by using Dataverse hooks.
+This example adds rainbowkit on top of the base.

 ## Run